 Signature restaurants are rarely good value for money.
 Despite costing 2 table credits you will struggle to find a meal at most venues that cost twice as much.

-Breakfast is usually much cheaper than lunch or dinner and therefore represents poorer value.
+Breakfast is usually cheaper than lunch or dinner and therefore represents poorer value.

 Where can I find out what restaurants are on the plan?

-The Disney Website will have an up to date list.
+The Disney Website usually has an up to date list.

-Here is a link to the 2017 Disney Dining Plan Guide .
+Here is a link to the 2018 Disney Dining Plan Restaurants.

 NOTE that Disney updates the final Disney Dining Plan list regularly.
-It will often have restaurants missing until early January.
+It will often have restaurants missing until early January as contracts are still getting completed.
 Do not worry as restaurants have only rarely left the Disney Dining Plan.

 Yes, you do!
 The most popular venues book up fast.

-Dining reservations can be booked by anyone 180 days in advance.
+Advanced Dining Reservations can be booked by anyone 180 days in advance.

 Guests staying in Walt Disney World Resorts can reserve 180 days in advance of their day of arrival and make up to 10 days of Advance Dining Reservations that same day.
 Guests with Disney Dining Plans should take full advantage of these extra 10 days.